 The work of God always was, is and will be for everybody and the work of Jesus on the cross paved a way for that to happen, if people receive and follow Him.
 And here lies the problem.
 We all have to change!!
 Everyone who has ever received Christ as Lord and saviour has had to change and have been willing to.
 We need to change, because we all need forgiving.
 Before accpeting Christ, the very fact that we are breathing stops us from having a relationship with God.
 It has nothing to do with what we have done or what ethnicity we are.
 Even the Jews had to change their thinking in order to receive Christ.

-Although not matter how the inclusive the gospel and message of God is, not everyone will want to be included.
-The bibles states that it is God desire that all men to be saved.
+Although no matter how inclusive the gospel and message of God is, not everyone will want to be included.
+The bible states that it is God's desire that all men to be saved.
 Therefore, we are to expect all people, who receive Christ as their Lord, to be made disciples for Him.

 Every time someone became a believer in the New Testament, baptism closely follows.
 They held it in high regard, as they should, because they understood the importamce of it.
 In modern church, baptism has become something to debate, fall out about and something the individual decides to do or not.
 This is so far removed from the biblical understanding.